Whether it's a birthday or Christmas present, the Amazon Echo always makes an excellent gift – even if you're just treating yourself to one.

 And it doesn't take a smart home expert to figure out why.
 The Echo is endlessly fun to play around with and thanks to you learning more about what it does and Alexa learning more with the latest updates, it gets much more useful over time.

-But as with all new tech, smart speakers can be a little bit of a pain to set up, which is especially annoying when you want to show off your new present to your friends and family but everything from WiFi issues to a lack of skills are stopping you from turning them green with envy.
+But as with all new tech, smart speakers can be a pain to set up.
+We've found it's especially annoying when you want to show off your new present to your friends and family but everything from WiFi issues to a lack of skills are stopping you from turning them green with envy.

 But fear not, if you have a new Amazon Echo you don't have to struggle alone.
 This simple guide will help you get your new smart speaker up and running in no time at all.

 Step 1: Check you've got everything you need

 To get started you’ll obviously need an Amazon Echo, as well as its included power adapter.
 It doesn't run on batteries, and you will need the right power cable as we're not dealing with a generic USB power supply here.

 Then you'll need a phone or tablet in order to complete the software side of the setup.
 Luckily, both Android and iOS devices are supported across both phones and tablets, or, since this is an Amazon device after all, you can also use an Amazon Fire phone or tablet.

 Step 2: Get the Alexa app

 When your Echo is up and running it feels almost like a standalone device, but to get started we need to use a phone or tablet to tell it what to do before we literally start telling it what to do.